tinygo-org/tinygo-site/content/docs/guides/embedded/_index.md

 title: "Embedded"
 weight: 2
 description: >
-  TinyGo can compile code that can run on even very small microcontrollers.
+  How to use TinyGo to write code for microcontrollers.
 ---